seanbaxter/DirectXShaderCompiler/lib/CodeGen/README.txt

 //===---------------------------------------------------------------------===//

-LLVM aggressively lift CSE out of loop.
+LLVM37 aggressively lift CSE out of loop.
 Sometimes this can be negative side-
 effects:

 R1 = X + 4